0xGrimnir/infosec101-labs/README.md

 When analyzing malware, it often needs to be done on a system that can actually be infected by the malware; especially for dynamic malware analysis.
 As such, we have to ensure that whilst handling that malware sample, we don't accidentally execute the sample and infect ourselves (until such time as we're ready to do so.)
 Follow along with these procedures in your VM where applicable:

-- Append a new extension to the file - such as .vir.
+- Append a new extension to the file - such as **.vir**.
   - On Windows, you may have to enable file extensions in order to do this.
-  - If your suspected malicious file is "sample.exe" it should now look like "sample.exe.vir".
+  - If your suspected malicious file is "**sample.exe**" it should now look like "**sample.exe.vir**".
   - The .vir extension is a pretty common extension to go with for this task, as it is not associated with any Windows program, and therefore cannot be accidentally executed.
 - When working on samples outside of your analysis lab, antimalware solutions may gobble up your sample and send it to quarantine.
 White-list the .vir extension, to prevent the installed antimalware solution from interfering with your sample.
+- Practice paitence.
+Do not rush out and immediately submit the sample to VirusTotal.
+Malware can contain sensitive information, so submitting it to the public could put you at risk.
+Instead...
+- Fingerprint the sample.
+We do this with hashes.
+Currently, VirusTotal accepts MD5, SHA1 and SHA256.
+I typically use SHA256.
+  - On Windows systems, you can use PowerShell for this task.
+    - ```Get-FileHash C:\Path\To\Sample\sample.exe.vir```
+  - On Linux, you can use the sha256sum utility.
+  - It may look something like this: ```1e55abb94951cedc548fd8d67bd1b50476808f1d0ae72f9842181761ff92f83f```
+    - Go ahead, run that through VirusTotal.
+What does VirusTotal tell you about this hash?